 As required by FTA Circular 4702.1B, Chapter IV, ATL has prepared demographic and service profile maps of the Xpress service area utilizing data from the 2020 Census.
-Copies of the maps based upon Xpress' current service and the demographic data from the 2020 Census are included in Appendix F.
+Copies of the maps based upon Xpress' current service and the demographic data from the 2020 Census are included in Appendix F. Table 2 provides a demographic summary comparing minority, low-income, and limited English proficiency (LEP) populations in the ATL 13-County Jurisdiction, a calculated systemwide Xpress ridership catchment area, and demographic information collected via Xpress customer surveys.
+Additional details regarding survey data, the catchment area methodology, and catchment area demographics are provided in Appendix G.

-&lt;sup>1 O.C.G.A. § 50-39-4
+1 O.C.G.A. § 50-39-4